Kuly14/cvm/documentation/src/crates/revm/journaled_state.md

 [EIP-658](https://eips.ethereum.org/EIPS/eip-658) addressed this problem by embedding the status code directly in the transaction receipt, making it easily accessible.
 This change was minimal and non-disruptive, while it significantly improved the clarity and usability of transaction receipts.

-## [EIP-2929](https://eips.ethereum.org/EIPS/eip-2929): Gas cost increases for state access opcodes
+## [EIP-2929](https://eips.ethereum.org/EIPS/eip-2929): Energy cost increases for state access opcodes

-[EIP-2929](https://eips.ethereum.org/EIPS/eip-2929) proposes an increase in the gas costs for several opcodes when they're used for the first time in a transaction.
+[EIP-2929](https://eips.ethereum.org/EIPS/eip-2929) proposes an increase in the energy costs for several opcodes when they're used for the first time in a transaction.
 The EIP was created to mitigate potential DDoS (Distributed Denial of Service) attacks by increasing the cost of potential attack vectors, and to make the stateless witness sizes in Ethereum more manageable.

 [EIP-2929](https://eips.ethereum.org/EIPS/eip-2929) also introduces two sets, `accessed_addresses` and `accessed_storage_keys`, to track the addresses and storage slots that have been accessed within a transaction.
-This mitigates the additional gas cost for repeated operations on the same address or storage slot within a transaction, as any repeated operation on an already accessed address or storage slot will cost less gas.
+This mitigates the additional energy cost for repeated operations on the same address or storage slot within a transaction, as any repeated operation on an already accessed address or storage slot will cost less energy.

 In the context of this EIP, "cold" and "warm" (or "hot") refer to whether an address or storage slot has been accessed before during the execution of a transaction.
 If an address or storage slot is being accessed for the first time in a transaction, it is referred to as a "cold" access.
 If it has already been accessed within the same transaction, any subsequent access is referred to as "warm" or "hot".

-- **Parameters**: The EIP defines new parameters such as `COLD_SLOAD_COST` (2100 gas) for a "cold" storage read, `COLD_ACCOUNT_ACCESS_COST` (2600 gas) for a "cold" account access, and `WARM_STORAGE_READ_COST` (100 gas) for a "warm" storage read.
+- **Parameters**: The EIP defines new parameters such as `COLD_SLOAD_COST` (2100 energy) for a "cold" storage read, `COLD_ACCOUNT_ACCESS_COST` (2600 energy) for a "cold" account access, and `WARM_STORAGE_READ_COST` (100 energy) for a "warm" storage read.

-- **Storage read changes**: For `SLOAD` operation, if the (address, storage_key) pair is not yet in `accessed_storage_keys`, `COLD_SLOAD_COST` gas is charged and the pair is added to `accessed_storage_keys`.
-If the pair is already in `accessed_storage_keys`, `WARM_STORAGE_READ_COST` gas is charged.
+- **Storage read changes**: For `SLOAD` operation, if the (address, storage_key) pair is not yet in `accessed_storage_keys`, `COLD_SLOAD_COST` energy is charged and the pair is added to `accessed_storage_keys`.
+If the pair is already in `accessed_storage_keys`, `WARM_STORAGE_READ_COST` energy is charged.

-- **Account access changes**: When an address is the target of certain opcodes (`EXTCODESIZE`, `EXTCODECOPY`, `EXTCODEHASH`, `BALANCE`, `CALL`, `CALLCODE`, `DELEGATECALL`, `STATICCALL`), if the target is not in `accessed_addresses`, `COLD_ACCOUNT_ACCESS_COST` gas is charged, and the address is added to `accessed_addresses`.
-Otherwise, `WARM_STORAGE_READ_COST` gas is charged.
+- **Account access changes**: When an address is the target of certain opcodes (`EXTCODESIZE`, `EXTCODECOPY`, `EXTCODEHASH`, `BALANCE`, `CALL`, `CALLCODE`, `DELEGATECALL`, `STATICCALL`), if the target is not in `accessed_addresses`, `COLD_ACCOUNT_ACCESS_COST` energy is charged, and the address is added to `accessed_addresses`.
+Otherwise, `WARM_STORAGE_READ_COST` energy is charged.

-- **`SSTORE` changes**: For `SSTORE` operation, if the (address, storage_key) pair is not in `accessed_storage_keys`, an additional `COLD_SLOAD_COST` gas is charged, and the pair is added to `accessed_storage_keys`.
+- **`SSTORE` changes**: For `SSTORE` operation, if the (address, storage_key) pair is not in `accessed_storage_keys`, an additional `COLD_SLOAD_COST` energy is charged, and the pair is added to `accessed_storage_keys`.

 - **`SELFDESTRUCT` changes**: If the recipient of `SELFDESTRUCT` is not in `accessed_addresses`, an additional `COLD_ACCOUNT_ACCESS_COST` is charged, and the recipient is added to the set.

-This methodology allows Ethereum to maintain an internal record of accessed accounts and storage slots within a transaction, making it possible to charge lower gas fees for repeated operations, thereby reducing the cost for such operations.
+This methodology allows Ethereum to maintain an internal record of accessed accounts and storage slots within a transaction, making it possible to charge lower energy fees for repeated operations, thereby reducing the cost for such operations.

 ## Rationale

 - **Security**:
   Previously, these opcodes were underpriced, making them susceptible to DoS attacks where an attacker sends transactions that access or call a large number of accounts.
-  By increasing the gas costs, the EIP intends to mitigate these potential security risks.
+  By increasing the energy costs, the EIP intends to mitigate these potential security risks.

 - **Improving stateless witness sizes**:
   Stateless Ethereum clients don't maintain the complete state of the blockchain, but instead rely on block "witnesses" (a list of all the accounts, storage, and contract code accessed during transaction execution) to validate transactions.